-Circuit training is one of the most practical and effective ways to build endurance for Strongman.
-By linking multiple exercises together with minimal rest, athletes develop the ability to sustain effort, transition between movements, and maintain strength under fatigue — all essential qualities in Strongman competition.
+Circuit training is one of the most practical and effective ways to build endurance for strongman.
+By linking multiple exercises together with minimal rest, you develop the ability to sustain effort, transition between movements, and maintain strength under fatigue, all essential qualities in strongman competition.

-Unlike traditional endurance training, circuit work for Strongman focuses on muscular endurance, grip resilience, and the ability to keep moving while carrying or lifting heavy implements.
+Unlike traditional endurance training, circuit work for strongman focuses on muscular endurance, grip resilience, and the ability to keep moving while you carry or lift heavy implements.

 What Circuit Training Means in Strongman

-Circuit training involves performing a sequence of exercises back-to-back before resting.
-In Strongman, these circuits often combine strength movements, event implements, and conditioning elements.
+Circuit training means performing a sequence of exercises back-to-back before you rest.
+In strongman, these circuits often combine strength movements, event implements, and conditioning elements.
+Examples include:

-- Stone lift → yoke carry → sandbag load
+- Stone lift to yoke carry to sandbag load

-The goal is to simulate the continuous effort seen in medleys and multi-event competitions.
+The goal is to simulate the continuous effort you see in medleys and multi-event competitions.

 Why Circuit Training Works

 Strongman events demand more than single efforts.
-Athletes must perform multiple tasks in succession while fatigued.
+You have to perform multiple tasks in succession while you are fatigued.
+Circuit training improves:

 - Muscular endurance